Explore our FAQ’s for responses to some common questions

 If you intend on viewing the Eclipse from your boat on the day of the Eclipse please check the Marine page of the Department of Transport website for updates on changes to waterway usage that may be introduced.

 Exmouth is located in the World Heritage-listed Ningaloo region which is home to Australia’s largest fringing reef and the dramatic gorges of Cape Range National Park.
 We suggest you visit Australia`s Coral Coast or Tourism WA`s website to explore more of what to do in and around Exmouth.

-Exmouth, Carnarvon and Onslow are all planning a program of activities to support the Eclipse.
+Exmouth, Carnarvon and Onslow are planning a program of activities to support the Eclipse.
 Details of these programs will be released closer to the Eclipse.
-Check out The What’s On page for more information.
+Check out the What’s On page for more information.